www.ultimatehandyman.co.uk

 You can use a off cut and scribe the line on the reverse of the board, if this makes it easier

 To fasten the skirting to the wall a grab adhesive is best especially if you intend to stain or varnish the boards.
-If you are fastening to a stud petition wall you can simply nail the skirting to the stud work or if it is a brick wall you can knock wooden wedges into the gaps between the bricks and then nail into the wedges.
+If you are fastening to a stud partition wall you can simply nail the skirting to the stud work or if it is a brick wall you can knock wooden wedges into the gaps between the bricks and then nail into the wedges.